rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 By telling you to use raw EventEmitter, Flux is recommending that you recreate maybe 50-75% of Backbone's Models & Collections every time you create a Store.
 Using "EventEmitter" for your stores is like using "Node.js" for your server.
 Okay, I'll do that, but I'll do it through Express.js or equivalent: a well-built microframework that's taken care of all the basics and boilerplate.

 Just like Express.js is built on Node.js, Backbone's Models and Collections are built on EventEmitter.
-And it's taken care of all the basics and boilerplate: Backbone emits `"change"` events and has query methods and getters and setters and everything.
+And it has all the stuff you pretty much always need: Backbone emits `"change"` events and has query methods and getters and setters and everything.
 Plus, [jashkenas](https://github.com/jashkenas) and his army of [230 contributors](https://github.com/jashkenas/backbone/graphs/contributors) did a much better job on all of those things than I or you ever will.

 As an example, I converted [the MessageStore example](https://github.com/facebook/flux/blob/master/examples/flux-chat/js/stores/MessageStore.js) from above to [a "FluxBone" version](#file-messagestore-fluxbone-js).
 (Note that it's incomplete (ie; I only converted that file) and is untested).